Amith1503/Amazon_review_sentiment_analysis/Step_2_ Classification_using_MNB/Readme.md

 Solution:- UNIGRAMS+BIGRAMS works better.
 As the length of n increases in n-gram, the amount of time the same n-grams seen in the test document reduces hence higher the value of n more it tends to overfit the training data.
 And if the value of n is very small, the model will fail to get the general contextual information, however, lower order n gram (unigram) works well for the data if the vocabulary is more and frequency of word occurances is less.
 Hence by combining UNIGRAMS+BIGRAMS leads to more features which will take care of the words for which the frequency is less and also helps the model to retain the contextual information thereby improving the accuracy.

+# Execution Details:-

+I have only placed the .py files in GitHub.
+The MSCI_641_Assignement_2.py file contains all the execution and the main.py is the file to be executed which has the driver of MSCI_641_Assignement_2.py.